AzizAlherz/AzizAlherz.github.io/_teaching/2023-Thermodynamics.md

 ### Student Learning Objectives
 Upon successful completion of this course, students will be able to:
-* [cite_start]Define a thermodynamic system and solve problems using the first and second laws of thermodynamics[cite: 65, 66].
+*  Define a thermodynamic system and solve problems using the first and second laws of thermodynamics.
-* [cite_start]Apply equations of state (EOS) to estimate the thermodynamic properties of real fluids using departure functions[cite: 67].
+*  Apply equations of state (EOS) to estimate the thermodynamic properties of real fluids using departure functions.
-* [cite_start]Distinguish the differences between an ideal gas, an ideal solution, and a non-ideal solution[cite: 68].
+*  Distinguish the differences between an ideal gas, an ideal solution, and a non-ideal solution.
-* [cite_start]Calculate the equilibrium distribution of a component between multiple phases[cite: 69].
+*  Calculate the equilibrium distribution of a component between multiple phases.
-* [cite_start]Calculate the maximum extent of chemical reactions[cite: 70].
+*  Calculate the maximum extent of chemical reactions.
-* [cite_start]Use simulation packages to design common equipment such as valves, compressors, and heat exchangers[cite: 72].
+*  Use simulation packages to design common equipment such as valves, compressors, and heat exchangers.

 ### Required Textbook
 * *Introductory Chemical Engineering Thermodynamics*, 2nd edition, by J.R.
-Elliott and C.T. [cite_start]Lira[cite: 24].
+Elliott and C.T.
+Lira.

 ### Course Topics
-[cite_start]The course covers the following major topics[cite: 110]:
+ The course covers the following major topics:
 * Thermodynamics 1 Review and Introduction
 * Classical Thermodynamics & Engineering EOS for PVT properties
 * Departure Functions